adrian-hintze/SnapSubset/README.md

 # Project deprecated
 Constant new versions of ECMAScript and Snap!, and a lack of time, keep me from working on this project.

-This project would need a full rewrite.
+After so much time without being mantained and a lot of new technologies and ideas that have come up since it's inception, this project would benefit from a full rewrite.

-That being said thinking about and implementing this project was a lot of fun and maybe one day I'll revisit this project as a generalistic ECMAScript subset generator.
+That being said, thinking about and implementing this project was a lot of fun and maybe one day I'll revisit it as a generalistic ECMAScript subset generator.

 # SnapSubset